sailfishdell/sailfish/domain/README.txt

             operate directly on the aggregates.
             Emit commands to update properties,
-            know how to read schema to see which fields should be updatable side effects outside the odata tree can hang off of the events
+            know how to read schema to see which fields should be updatable side effects outside the redfish tree can hang off of the events
         - specific
              (update this with REGISTRY idea, above)
             marshal json into a "Command"